The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Experiments

+In Table~\ref{table:bbh_individual}, CoT-T5-11B obtains same or better results on 15 out of 23 tasks when evaluated with Direct evaluation, and 17 out of 23 tasks when evaluated with CoT Evaluation compared to Flan-T5-11B.
+Interestingly, Vicuna~\citep{vicuna2023}, a LM trained on long-form dialogues between users and GPT models, perform much worse compared to both CoT-T5 and Flan-T5.
+We conjecture that training on instruction datasets from existing academic benchmarks consisting CoT Collection and Flan Collection is more effective in enabling LMs to solve reasoning tasks compared to chat LMs.

-{\textbf{Experiment \#2: T0 Setting}}\quad To test if CoT Fine-tuning using \textsc{CoT Collection} holds effective with less amount of tasks, we choose use the P3 subset of the \textsc{CoT Collection} and apply CoT fine-tuning to T5 and T0 models.
-In addition to T0, we include different baselines such as (1) T5-LM~\citep{raffel2020exploring}: the original base model of T0, (2) RoE~\citep{jang2023exploring}: a modular expert LM that retrieves different expert models depending on the unseen task, (3) KiC~\citep{pan2022knowledge}: an instruction-tuned retrieval-augmented model that is trained to retrieve knowledge from a KB memory, and (4) Flipped~\citep{ye2022guess}: an instruction-tuned model that is trained to generate the instruction in order to resolve the LM over-fitting to the output label.
-As an upper-bound oracle, we also use T0-11B and GPT-3 (175B).
+\paragraph{Setup \#2: CoT Fine-tuning with 163 CoT Tasks (T0 Setup)} To examine whether the effect of CoT fine-tuning is dependent on large number of tasks and instances, we use the P3 training subset from the \textsc{CoT Collection} consisted of 644K instances from 163 tasks, and apply CoT fine-tuning to T0 (3B)~\citep{sanh2021multitask} and T5-LM (3B)~\citep{raffel2020exploring}.
+Note that T0 is trained with 12M instances, hence $\sim$18.63 times larger.
+Then, we evaluate on the P3 evaluation benchmark which consists of 11 different NLP datasets.
+In addition to the baselines from the previous section (T5-LM, T0, and GPT-3), we also include LMs that are trained on the same T0 setup for comparison such as, (1) RoE~\citep{jang2023exploring}: a modular expert LM that retrieves different expert models depending on the unseen task, (2) KiC~\citep{pan2022knowledge}: a retrieval-augmented model that is instruction-tuned to retrieve knowledge from a KB memory, and (3) Flipped~\citep{ye2022guess}: an instruction-tuned model that is trained to generate the instruction in order to resolve the LM over-fitting to the output label as baseline models.

-The results are shown in Table~\ref{table:main_unseen_t0}. \textsc{T0-3B + CoT Fine-tuning} further improves T0-3B by a +8.65\% margin.
-This shows that continually training an instruction-tuned model with additional CoT instruction data further unlocks the generalization capabilities of LMs on unseen tasks.
-More surprisingly, \textsc{T5-3B + CoT Fine-tuning} outperforms T0-3B by a +8.24\% margin by generating a rationale during evaluation (denoted as \textsc{Eval w/ CoT}), while using only 3.22\% of training data compared to T0.
-Even compared to T0-11B, it achieves better performance at sentence completion, and word sense disambiguation (WSD), and obtains similar performance at natural language inference and coreference resolution.
-Compared to T0-3B, which is a direct instruction-tuned model, these results indicate that training to generate rationales enables 3B-sized LMs to efficiently generalize more efficientely. \\
+The results are shown in Table~\ref{table:main_unseen_t0}.
+Surprisingly, \textsc{T5-3B + CoT FT} outperforms T0-3B by a +8.24\% margin when evaluated with CoT Evaluation, while using $\sim$18.63 times less instances.
+This supports that CoT fine-tuning is \textit{data efficient}, being effective even with less number of instances and tasks.
+Moreover, \textsc{T0-3B + CoT FT} improves T0-3B by +8.65\% on average accuracy.
+When compared with T0-11B with $\sim$4 times more number of parameters, it achieves better performance at sentence completion, and word sense disambiguation (WSD) tasks, and obtains similar performances at natural language inference and coreference resolution tasks.